Welcome to Congregation B’nai Israel. We’d like to tell you about our congregation and invite you to join us.

 Meet our Rabbi, Staff and Members!

-We invite you to contact the CBI office at (714) 730-9693 or firstname.lastname@example.org to make an appointment to meet Rabbi Spitz and our staff to learn about our Preschool, Religious School, Youth programs, worship services, adult education, social action opportunities, family events and social programs.
-Click here to learn more about our Rabbi and staff.
+We invite you to contact the CBI office at (714) 730-9693 or firstname.lastname@example.org to make an appointment to get to know us and to learn about our Preschool, Religious School, Youth programs, worship services, adult education, social action opportunities, family events and social programs.
+Click here to learn more about our Clergy and staff.

 Attend a Service or Event